ipsy-md/docs/docs/cluster/cecile/slurm.md

 #SBATCH --nodes=1
 #SBATCH --mem-per-cpu=1g
 #SBATCH --time=01:00:00
-#SBATCH --output=slurm_logs/output-%A-%a.out
+#SBATCH --output=slurm-logs/%x-%A-%a.out
-#SBATCH --error=slurm_logs/error-%A-%a.err
+#SBATCH --error=slurm-logs/%x-%A-%a.err

 ```

 !!! note "# is not a comment in SLURM"
-    Keep in mind that for your slurm script the # before any slurm command is not interpreted as a shell comment
+    Keep in mind that for your slurm script the # before `SBATCH` is not interpreted as a shell comment

 - `#SBATCH --job-name=my_job`: the name you provide for your job
 - `#SBATCH --mail-user=<name.lastname>@ovgu.de`: your email address, in case you want to receive a job feedback by email.